iterative/dvc.org/content/docs/command-reference/params/index.md

 ```

 Alternatively, the entire group of parameters `train` can be referenced, instead
-of specifying each of the group parameters separately:
+of specifying each of the params separately:

 ```dvc
 $ dvc run -n train -d users.csv -o model.pkl \